qtekfun/SuperDebloater/README.md

 ## Usage (WIP)
 Just launch the following command:

-./launcher.sh
+./launcher.sh <remove|restore> <debloat list>

 It's required to have installed adb.
 By the moment only for UNIX systems.
+Can be used on windows after installing GIT and using GIT console.

 ## Authors
 ### Core Team (in order of first code contribution)